attocash/docs/whitepaper.md

 In normal use, the PoW is unnoticeable (wallet software usually computes it in the background), but it dramatically increases the cost for an attacker trying to flood the network.

-**Transaction Process:** A complete transfer in Atto actually involves two blocks (a send and a receive) and the ORV voting to confirm them.
+**Transfer Process:** A complete transfer in Atto actually involves two blocks (a send and a receive) and the ORV voting to confirm them.
 For example, if Alice pays Bob 10 Atto:

 1. Alice's wallet creates a **Send** block deducting 10 from her balance (and references her latest previous block).